gengteng/rust-assistant/README.md

           {
             "name": "version",
             "in": "path",
-            "description": "The semantic version number of the specified crate, following the Semantic versioning specification.", "required": true,
+            "description": "The semantic version number of the crate, following the Semantic versioning specification.", "required": true,
             "schema": {
               "type": "string"